 - Stabilize will temporarily reduce bleed rate of all wounds on a pawn and wears off over time.
 Stabilizing a heavily wounded colonist can buy you time, but it won’t save him unless he gets proper treatment.

 - Missing parts and internal injuries are harder to stabilize than external bleedings.

 - Amount of reduction depends on medicine used and doctor skill.
 Don’t expect the guy with 2 doctoring skill and herbal medicine to stop a destroyed lung from bleeding.

-Due to the extensive changes to the combat and inventory system introduced by Combat Extended, mods that add weapons, animals, turrets, new pawn types (such as aliens, robots, or new factions), and similiar content require a patch to allow them to function alongside Combat Extended.
+Due to the extensive changes to the combat and inventory system introduced by Combat Extended, mods that add weapons, animals, turrets, new pawn types (such as aliens, robots, or new factions), and similar content require a patch to allow them to function alongside Combat Extended.
 Mods that do not fall within this category usually work just fine without any additional steps.

-Additional credits: the Combat Extended Mod was created by NoImageAvailable, Alistaire, and all the other modders and testers that contributed to the project.
+This mod created by NoImageAvailable, Alistaire, and all the other modders and testers that contributed to the project.